-7.6.A HUD Form 9886 (Consent Form to Access EIV)
+7.7 HUD Form 9886 (Consent Form to Access EIV)

 The EIV information cannot be accessed unless a current (unexpired) Authorization to Release Information (HUD Form 9886) is on file.
 HUD Form 9886 also authorizes disclosure of information for routine uses such as to Federal, State, and local agencies for law enforcement purposes, employment suitability, and for the purpose of determining housing assistance.
-Although the current HUD Form 9886 expires in 15 months and must be signed annually, HUD will issue a new version of Form HUD-9886 on or after January 1, 2024, that only needs to be sign once by each adult family member.
+The current HUD Form-9886 only needs to be signed once by each adult family member.
 Thereafter, the HUD Form-9886, will need to be signed and submitted when:

-- Anyone 18 years or older becomes a member of the family. - When a member of the family turns 18 years old, or - As required by HUD or by PHCD administrative instructions.
+- Anyone 18 years or older becomes a member of the family, - When a member of the family turns 18 years old, or - As required by HUD or by PHCD administrative instructions.